-“Dakota’s ability to crack the code on what product management cared about, and to make it clear to the product teams that Dakota was protecting that, was key to the success of this
+“Change management was ultimately what we bought from Dakota.
+Their ability to crack the code on what product managers cared about and to make it clear that Dakota was on their side was the key to success on this project.”

 As product teams move through the program with Dakota, Agilent has been progressively replacing their legacy manually crafted marketing web pages with content-rich, PIM-driven product detail pages.
 The resulting product pages meet consumer demands for deep product information and links between products, supplies, and services.
 The PIM team also has an information architecture that is easier to manage and better able to incorporate new products, services, and acquisitions.
 As they enter the eighteenth month of their partnership, Dakota is completing work on the final sections of the Agilent product portfolio and integrating products from companies that Agilent has acquired.
 Dakota plans to help Agilent with other content strategy needs, including knowledge management for supporting sales and service.